KCaseyChamberlain/javascript-jive-quiz/README.md

 # javascript-jive-quiz

 This timed test is meant to challenge your knowledge of JavaScript.
-The user will be awarded points for correctly answering the questions, as well as time penalized for incorrectly answering questions.
-The user in the end will have the ability to save their high score.
+The user will be awarded points for correctly answering the questions, as well as their time being penalized for incorrectly answering questions.
+The user in the end will have the ability to save their high score to their Local Storage.

 ## Quiz Abilities